Microsoft sees strong earnings on cloud computing

 Units devoted to cloud services at Microsoft each logged double-digit revenue growth, bringing in tens of billions of dollars, according to the earnings report.

-Microsoft shares, however, shed more than 4 percent of their price in after-hours trades in a market rattled by worries and fearing a “correction” from lofty valuations.
+“We are experiencing a PC renaissance with increases in time spent on PCs and PCs per household.”

+Microsoft stock was up slightly in the wake of the earnings call.

-Some of the more bullish investors had expected better financial results from Microsoft, according to Wedbush.
+Some of the more bullish investors had expected better financial results, according to Wedbush.

-“In this jittery market we will see every tech print initially viewed as glass half empty, but ultimately this remains a core cloud name to own,” Ives said of Microsoft.
+“In this jittery market we will see every tech print initially viewed as glass half empty, but ultimately this remains a core cloud name to own,” Ives said.

+Third Bridge vice president Scott Kessler was among analysts keen for insight into what effect an end to the pandemic will have on Microsoft growth fueled by remote work, play, and school.

+“We’ve seen many darlings of the early Covid period becoming fallen angels,” Kessler said in a note.